mido/mido/docs/roadmap.rst

 The current system uses multiple inheritance making the code very hard to follow and reason about:

-* to much magic and too much you need to keep in your head
+* too much magic and too much you need to keep in your head

 * attributes like ``self.name`` and ``self.closed`` appear in your
   name space and you have to dig around in the base classes to see